ieyjzhou/ieyjzhou.github.io/_pages/cv.md

 Professional Activities
 ======
-  Reviewer (number of papers reviewed)
+  Reviewer (Journals)

-   * Computer and Industrial Engineering (1)
+   * Computer and Industrial Engineering
-   * Advances in Difference Equations (2)
+   * Advances in Difference Equations
-   * International Journal of Computational Intelligence Systems (2)
+   * International Journal of Computational Intelligence Systems
-   * Journal of Industrial and Production Engineering (1)
+   * Journal of Industrial and Production Engineering
+  Reviewer (Conferences)
-   * The 20th Asia Pacific Industrial Engineering and Management Systems (7)
+   * The 20th Asia Pacific Industrial Engineering and Management Systems
-   * The 1nd International Conference of the Yangtze River Research and Innovation Belt (2)
+   * The 1nd International Conference of the Yangtze River Research and Innovation Belt